marko1943/nasa-image-search/README.md

   I tried to add Jest to Vite but doesn't seem to be working as expected and at this point I have no time to try other testing lib or move to CRA/Webpack.
 - Lazy load images, eg 20 by 20

+## Note

+You're on a `codekeepers` branch.
+Remain there to test this.
+Main branch is just a skeleton i use.